SALE

 Easton

-The city of Easton requires both a residential rental license and a business license to operate an Airbnb vacation rental within its borders.
+The city of Easton requires both a residential vacation rental license and a business license to operate an Airbnb vacation rental within its borders.

 Once you register with the city of Easton, an authorized agent of the city will conduct an inspection and then a re-check inspection to ensure all corrections have been completed.
 Additional re-inspections will incur additional fees.